pfrazee/nodevms/README.md

 ### The content of the files dat-archive

-The current state of the files dat-archive is available on the FS of the NodeVMS server.
+The state of the files dat-archive is saved on the FS of the NodeVMS server.
 Its location is also emitted at the start (the "Serving directory") and it can be configured via cli opts:

 ```
 $ nodevms ./counter.js --dir ./my-counter-files
 ```

-If you examine the files dat-archive, you will find:

- - a copy of the backend script at `./backend.js`,
- - metadata about the backend and its files archive at `./dat.json`, and
- - a `.dat` folder, which contains the internal datastructures of the files dat-archive and the call log.
+If you examine the directory, you will find the internal datastructures of the files dat-archive and the call log.

 **NOTE: You should never change the content of the files dat using the FS!!** Clients of your backend expect to be able to audit all changes made to the backend's state.
 They *will* detect an unlogged change and lose trust in your backend.